-We recommend arriving in Inverness the night prior to the start of your trip so you have the chance to meet the crew and your fellow adventurers and attend a trip briefing.
-This is at your own expense allowing you the flexibility to book and have dinner where you wish.
-More info will be provided when you sign up for the challenge.
+Arrive in Inverness the night prior to the start of your trip so you have the chance to meet the crew and your fellow adventurers and attend a trip briefing.

 If you are arriving by train, a transfer can be arranged for you at a set time from Inverness station to the hotel if pre-booked prior to the event start date.
 Simply contact us at email@example.com